Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Introduction

 \section{Introduction}

-\textbf{Motivation.} Time series data are prevalent in various fields, including finance, medicine, and engineering, making their analysis crucial in practical applications \cite{book1, ts_application1, ts_application2, ts_application3}.
-However, as time series data usually possess complex pattern that is unrecognizable by humans, obtaining their labels is often challenging and expensive, particularly in domains where data privacy is a priority, such as healthcare and finance \cite{ts_challenge1, ts_challenge2, ts_challenge3}.
-Unsupervised learning offers a potential solution to overcome this obstacle by enabling the ability to learn informative representations that can be utilized in diverse downstream tasks.
-Unsupervised representation learning has been well-studied in the domains of computer vision and natural language processing \cite{cv1, cv2, cv3, nlp1, nlp2, nlp3}, but has been under-explored in the literature of time series domain.
-Recognizing the significance of the task and the existing gaps in current literature \cite{t_loss, tnc, ts_tcc, btsf, ts2vec}, this study dedicates to addressing the time series representation learning problem.
+\textbf{Motivation.} Time series data, prevalent in fields like finance, medicine, and engineering, demand critical analysis for practical applications \cite{book1}.
+However, labeling such data is often challenging and expensive due to their complex and uninterpretable patterns, especially in sensitive domains such as healthcare and finance \cite{ts_challenge1, ts_challenge2}.
+Unsupervised learning offers a solution by enabling the acquisition of informative representations for various downstream tasks \dna{without the need for labels}.
+Building upon the successes of similar techniques in computer vision and natural language processing \cite{cv1, nlp3}, there have been studies focusing on learning time series representations in an unsupervised manner \cite{t_loss, tnc, ts_tcc, btsf, ts2vec}.
+Despite significant progress, two notable gaps persist in the current literature: (1) the failure to explicitly address the inherent noisy characteristics of time series signals, and (2) the absence of effective and efficient encoder architectures tailored for processing such one-dimensional data.
+In this study, our goal is to introduce a versatile framework capable of simultaneously addressing both deficiencies within unsupervised settings. \dna{Our design follows two crucial principles}: efficiency (ensuring accurate downstream task performance by capturing essential time series characteristics) and scalability (being lightweight to handle practical, lengthy, high-dimensional, and high-frequency time series data).

-We argue that a time series representation learning framework should simultaneously meet the following two criteria: (1) efficiency (i.e., the learned representation should capture essential characteristics of the input time series, providing high accuracy for downstream tasks) and (2) scalability (i.e., the framework should be lightweight as time series data collected in practice can be long, high dimensional, and high frequency).

-\textbf{Related literature and our approach.} Prior research on representation learning in time series data has predominantly focused on employing the self-supervised contrastive learning technique \cite{t_loss, tnc, ts_tcc, btsf, ts2vec}, which consists of two main components: \emph{sampling strategy} and \emph{encoder architecture}.
+\textbf{Related literature and our approach.} Prior research on representation learning in time series data has predominantly focused on employing the self-supervised contrastive learning technique \cite{t_loss, tnc, ts_tcc, btsf, ts2vec}, which consists of two main components: \emph{training strategy} and \emph{encoder architecture}.